Sheffield & District Orchid Society

 The winter minimum temperatures are more vital for night-time and it is natural for there to be a rise and fall between day and night and between the seasons.

 LIGHT: Orchids do not like bright light, in the rainforests only dappled light will reach them through the leafy canopy.
 Direct sun, especially in summer, can burn their leaves quite easily so keep them in dappled shade during the warmest months.
 In winter when the sun is not so strong, full light is fine and indeed necessary to help them to flower well the following season.
+Many people grow orchids on a windowsill.
+If you do make sure the plant is not baked in a lot of sunlight, such as on a south facing window, this will burn the leaves.
+West or east facing windows are usually ideal if they get a little direct sun early or late in the day.
+Also, particularly in winter, make sure the windowsill does not get cold at night, especially if you use curtains, these can trap in cold air from the window, if you are unsure grow your plants on a table near the window.

 WATERING & HUMIDITY: Rainforests are naturally humid places so to create this at home you can grow other suitable companion plants such as ferns and air plants with your orchids.
 Misting the foliage and aerial roots several times a week, especially in warmer conditions will help the humidity.
-Take care when misting Phalaenopsis however that the water does not collect in the crown of the plant.
+Take care when misting Phalaenopsis and phapiopedilums, make sure that the water does not collect in the crown of the plant, if it does, just use a thin sliver of paper towel to absorb it.
 Stand the pots on damp pebbles and the moisture will evaporate around the plants.
-When it comes to actually watering the plants, do not rely on them taking up water from underneath the pot as this can lead to the compost becoming too wet.
-Instead take your plant to the sink and water from above, letting it run through the open bark- based compost.
-This is usually done 1 – 2 times a week with a little orchid fertiliser every 2nd or 3rd watering.

 Avoid standing your orchids anywhere too hot and dry in the home.
 Directly above a radiator or television can provide a lot of dry heat, which simply dehydrates the plants more quickly.
 A bathroom or kitchen can often be the best places as these naturally are a little more humid.